 A: An Estate is the term used to describe all the assets a person owns.
-Typically we think of estates as being made up of money, real estate, automobiles, and other similar items.
+Typically we think of estates as being made up of money, real estate also known as real property, automobiles, and other similar items.
 Whether you own a little, or a lot, Dagger Law recommends creating legal documents, such as a Will or a Trust, to protect your assets.
 It is also important to remember that after you have met with a lawyer to draft your estate planning documents, there will need to be periodic reviews.
-We have found that life has a funny way of slowly adding up little changes until you look back and see how large the total change has been.
-Most of these come in the form of new grandchildren, additional assets, the replacement of assets, the sale of a home, and other similar life events.
+We have found that life has a funny way of slowly adding up little changes in real property and assets, until you look back and see how large the total change has been.
+Most of these come in the form of new minor children or grandchildren, additional assets such as the purchase of new jewelry, the replacement of assets like buying a new car to replace one that has broken down, the sale or purchase of a home, and other similar life events.

 Q: What is Probate?

-A: Simply put, probate is the process of officially proving a Will.
-It is a judicial process to evaluate what is in an estate, who the beneficiaries are, who is responsible for distributing the estate to the beneficiaries, and then legally transferring the assets of the estate to the beneficiaries.
+A: Simply put, this is the legal process of officially proving a Will in a Probate Court.
+It is a judicial process to evaluate what assets are in an estate, who the beneficiaries are, who is responsible for distributing the estate to the beneficiaries, and then legally transferring the assets of the estate to the beneficiaries.
 As you can probably infer from reading that list, assets being distributed only happens after all the other items have been determined.
 If there are disagreements, then the process could take some time to resolve those disagreements.
 This is why a clear estate planning document, prepared by an experienced attorney, is important.
 A properly prepared Will, or Trust, can help shorten the probate period, or eliminate probate altogether as in the case of a Trust.

 Q: How does a Trust eliminate the probate period?